HeresJohnny5/100-days-of-code/log.md

 const BlogPostSchema = new Schema({
   title: String,
   content: String,
-  // comments is an array b/c the blog may potentially have multiple comments
-  // ref value must match what's being exported from comment
   comments: [{
     type: Schema.Types.ObjectId,
-    ref: 'Comment'
+    ref: 'Comment' // The comments variable is an array b/c there can be many comments.
+This MUST match what's being exported from the COMMENT
   }]
 });

 const BlogPost = mongoose.model('BlogPost', BlogPostSchema);

-module.exports = BlogPost;
+module.exports = BlogPost; // BlogPost is referenced by the USER

-// COMMENT
+// ***** COMMENT *****
 // LIBRARY IMPORT
 const mongoose = require('mongoose');